m-podolski/cloj/README.md

 4. No Semantic patterns

     - no common sequences of characters
-    - full password not a word that appears in the dictionary (for simple passwords with length `>=` 25)
+    - full password not a word or consisting of words that appear in the dictionary (for simple passwords with length `>=` 20)

 5. Easily rememberable